The Seahawks secondary’s ‘potential is hot,’ but they’re not ready to believe the hype

 “A lot of times you want to a guy with speed to play fast, and then you want a guy to really be able to show up and think on the run, and he’s really good in mind,” Norton said.
 “He’s really good in carrying what we teach him in the meeting rooms over to the field, and he’s a gamer.

 “A lot of times you see some guys look good in practice in the game show up and they kind of get a little intimidated.
-Not just kid.
-Game shows up lights come on, he turns up and that’s really good to see at this age.”
+Not this kid.
+(When the) game shows up, lights come on, he turns up and that’s really good to see at this age.”

 Norton loving linebacker depth

-Norton said the addition of Brooks to the veteran trio of Wright, Bobby Wagner and Bruce Irvin along with second-year players Cody Barton and Ben Burr-Kirven and third-year player Shaquem Griffin has also given the team some of the best linebacker depth it’s had in a while.
+Norton said the addition of Brooks to the veteran trio of Wright, Bobby Wagner and Bruce Irvin along with second-year players Cody Barton and Ben Burr-Kirven and third-year player Shaquem Griffin has given the team some of the best linebacker depth it’s had in a while.

 “If there’s one position on our team that has a lot of depth it’s that linebacker position,” Norton said.